moosefz/cs212-TicTacToe/README.md

  - HumanPlayer: A class for the HumanPlayer object with attributes related to the player.
  - Player: Abstract class that is inherited by the HumanPlayer/AI Player consisting of the attributes and methods required.
  - TicTacToe.java: Consists of main and creates a new game once executed.

+ ## Selections

+ Users begin the game by selecting the game mode from the console:
+ 1. Human vs Human
+ 2. Human vs AI (Novice)

+ Depending on the game mode, the console will request the users to input a name for each player.
+Once complete, a random *coin toss* occurs for the first move.
+Based on this, users can select the block they want to make a move in (1-9).
+ - If occupied, they are notified and asked to make another move.
+ - If successful, the board is updated, the state is checked (winner?), and the next user is prompted to make a turn.
+ - If a winner/draw is present, the game is complete with a winner being announced to the console.